 How might we leverage EMODnet to eliminate or sequester greenhouse gas emissions from maritime economic activities; develop zero-carbon and low impact aquaculture; promote low-carbon, multi-purpose use of the marine and water space; or mobilise the ocean and inland water’s potential for carbon-free energy?

 - Challenge 4 – Contributing to the UN Decade of Ocean Science for Sustainable Development

-How might we leverage EMODnet to advance a digital knowledge system that supports international collaboration toward better understanding, monitoring, forecasting, and protecting the Ocean?
+How might we leverage EMODnet to advance a digital knowledge system that supports international collaboration towards better understanding, monitoring, forecasting and protecting the Ocean?

 - Challenge 5 – Empowering social innovation

 How might we leverage EMODnet to inspire and support social innovation practices or participatory governance approaches that empower citizens to co-design and co-implement solutions to restore our Ocean and Waters by 2030?

 - Challenge 6 – Wild Card: Hack the Ocean!